swas-18/ML_BayesianOptimisation/Model_card.md

 The following models are used as sensitivity checks:

 * Extra Trees Regressor;
-* multilayer perceptron neural network;
+* neural network;
 * XGBoost Regressor;
-* RBF Support Vector Machine classifier.
+* RBF Support Vector Machine classifier (only in earlier versions).

 These models do not replace the GP.
 They are primarily used to assess whether a promising region is robust to different modelling assumptions.